What is Virtualization Technology in Infrastructure Management:

 Enlisted below are the various advantages of Virtualization:

-#1) Effective Hardware Utilization: Virtual machines itself behaves like hardware, thus by using virtualization the cost and maintenance required for the physical hardware is reduced and thereby making appropriate use of the hardware.
+#1) Effective Hardware Utilization: Virtual machines behave like hardware, thus by using virtualization the cost and maintenance required for the physical hardware are reduced and thereby making appropriate use of the hardware.

 #2) Disaster Recovery: In case of data crash in the system or any other major fault, through the process of virtualization, it is easy to restore our virtual machines and make them run by moving them into another similar cloud system.